forestdb/forestdb.org/models/codenames.md

 viz.table(literalListener("farm"))
 ~~~~

 The speaker reasons about the best clue given a state in order to maximize the chance the literalListener guesses right, while reducing cost.
-We don't include a cost in this model, as its expected to be constant.
+We don't include a cost in this model, as it's expected to be constant.
 We then filter based on this score, and we scale by an optimality parameter.

 ~~~~
 var speaker = function(subset)